 BLECS Ente Friuli nel mondo (YouTube) Learn Friulian phrases and vocabulary with this good collection of 25 short videoclips.
 Good for absolute beginners in Friulian.
 You can watch the clips in Friulian-English, Friulian-Italian and Friulian-Spanish versions.
 Sample:

 La Vita Cattolica (YouTube) If you look under the Videos tab of this YouTube channel, you will find six different clips entitled Cors teoric e pratic de lenghe furlane offering explanations about the grammar of Friulian, in Friulian itself.
-A very difficult listen, but you may wish to give it a go nonetheless.
+A rather difficult listen, but you may wish to give it a go nonetheless.
 Sample:

 Maria Zef (YouTube) A miniseries from 1981 with its dialogue almost entirely in Friulian; it is subtitled in Italian.
 Watch here:

 Contis par fruts (arlef.it) A selection of fables in Friulian for children; you may nonetheless find it useful as listening practice.
 If you click on the title of each offering, you will be taken to a page where you can access both the audio and text.
 The entire children’s section is available here: fruts.